 Causes of Wheezing in Dogs

 Heartworms are parasitic worms that are transmitted by mosquitoes.
-Almost every mammal, including dogs and cats, are susceptible to them.
-Wheezing, while it can be a symptom of heartworm disease, is often only seen in severe cases.
-A dog that is wheezing because of heartworm disease will have such a large burden of worms in the heart that they are literally blocking your dog's airway.
+Almost every mammal is susceptible to them, including dogs and cats.
+Wheezing, while it can be a symptom of heartworm disease, is usually only seen in severe cases.
+A dog that is wheezing because of heartworm disease will have such a large burden of worms in the heart and blood vessels that they are literally blocking your dog's airway.
 Heartworm disease is easily diagnosed with a blood test.
-Additional tests, such chest x-rays, may be needed to determine how severe your dog's heartworm disease is before starting treatment.
+Additional tests, such as chest X-rays, may be needed to determine how severe your dog's heartworm disease is before starting treatment.

 Pollens, mold spores, dust mites, and other airborne allergens can be a nuisance to your dog.
 They can cause irritation to your dog's airway and this irritation can cause wheezing.
-Airborne allergens usually present seasonally.
+Airborne allergies usually occur seasonally, but a dog with asthma may be sensitive all year long.
 Dust mites and household allergens tend to be worse in the winter months when your furnace kicks in.
-Pollens and mold spores tend to be worse in the spring and summer months, when things are in bloom.
+Pollens and mold spores tend to be worse in the spring and summer months when things are in bloom.

 A dog with tracheal collapse will have a trachea that narrows to an impossibly small diameter.
 This can create a distinctive wheezing, honking noise.
-Breeds that are susceptible to tracheal collapse are usually smaller breeds, such as Yorkshire terriers, shih-tzus, and malteses, although any dog can have a collapsing trachea.
-If you and your vet suspect that your dog's wheezing is due to a collapsing trachea, your vet will want to take chest x-rays to visualize the trachea.
-Your vet will be able to visualize the narrowing of a collapsed trachea on the x-ray film.
+Breeds that are susceptible to tracheal collapse are usually smaller breeds, such as Yorkshire terriers, shih-tzus, and malteses, but any dog can have a collapsing trachea.
+If your vet suspects that your dog's wheezing is due to a collapsing trachea, they'll take chest X-rays to visualize the trachea.
+Your vet will be able to visualize the narrowing of a collapsed trachea on the images.

 Congestive Heart Failure